 Technology is a fast moving train.
-Every one has to play catch up, and get themselves acquainted with the lastest technology.
-This trend applies to software as well.
+Everyone has to play catch up, and get themselves acquainted with the latest technology.
+This trend applies to mobile app development as well.

 Desktops are no longer the main targets for software solutions.
-Mobile devices have gotten better over time, more software is being developed on regular basis for mobile platforms.
+Mobile devices have gotten better over time, more applications are being developed on regular basis for mobile phones.

-If you do not already know what HTML5 and native apps are, fear not, a brief explanation would be done.
+If you do not already know what HTML5 and native mobile apps are, fear not, a brief explanation will follow.

 HTML is known to be the most popular markup language for the web.
-Well, HTML5 is an improvement on regular HTML.
-It renders content in a way that looks wonderful on handheld devices by rendering pages more like a mobile application in a web browser.
+Well, HTML5 is an upgrade on regular HTML.
+It renders content in a way that looks wonderful on handheld devices by rendering the apps pages to look like its on a web browser.

-With HTML5 mobile apps all you have to do is to write the code once and you can easily run it everywhere.
+With HTML5 mobile apps all you have to do is to write the code once and you can easily run it on any mobile operating system.
 Companies take advantage of this, for their mobile app development.
 The Gmail mobile version is a great example of a HTML5 mobile application.

 Native applications are platform dependent unlike HTML5.
 Native mobile applications are built to use utilize the strengths of the platform they have been built for.
-This means for you to have a native app for the iOS, Android and Windows you need to have mobile app developers writing seperate code for each of these platforms.
+This means having to develop mobile applications for iOS and Android mobile phones separately.

-Native applications are built with the native language of the applications such as Java and Kotlin for android, Swift for iOS, C# for windows etc. so companies need to have the best mobile app developers they can get to work on those platforms.
+Native applications are built with the native language of the mobile’s operating system for example Java and Kotlin for Android, Swift for iOS, C# for Windows Phones etc. Therefor companies need to have the best mobile app developers they can get, to work on these platforms.

 Let‘s take a look at the advantages and disadvantages of building HTML5 mobile apps.

-During HTML5 mobile app development, you don‘t have to be bothered about writing application source code for different platforms.
-This is because the source code written for HTML5 apps can work for different mobile platforms, making the development process easy.
+During HTML5 mobile application development, you don‘t have to write application source code for different platforms or in different languages.
+This is because the source code written for HTML5 apps can work for different mobile platforms, making the development process easier and cost less resources.

 Mobile app development is very expensive and HTML5 helps cut down the costs by providing a cheaper solution.
 Imagine if a company were to build an app for iOS, Android and Windows, they would have to hire the best mobile app developers with experience in Swift, Java, C#.

-However, HTML5 makes it possible to employ just one developer and still achieve the same goal.
+However, HTML5 makes it possible to employ just one developer and still achieve the same result.

 HTML5 applications have a centralized code, and this means they do not require updates to be pushed to every app user.
 When updates are made to HTML5 applications, the updates are effective for all users at the same time.
 This makes it more encouraging to make changes to an HTML5 app than it would be to make changes to a native app.

 HTML5 applications do not have app stores.
-This is because they do not exist in a native container to be compiled and sent to different users.
-This could cause a lot of drawbacks for companies, as people can‘t find your apps where they would expect to find them.
+This is because they do not exist in a native container like Android or iOS to be compiled and sent to different users.
+This could cause a lot of drawbacks for companies, as people can‘t find your mobile apps where they would expect to find them.

 Caching an application helps give users great experiences, however it isn‘t quite easily done with HTML5 apps.
 With HTML5 applications, the cached data cannot be encrypted and this could lead to a security breach if not properly handled.